roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 Backup audio
 ------------

-If ``--backup`` option is given, it defines input audio device or file which will be played when there are no connected sessions.
+If ``--backup`` option is given, it defines input file to be played when there are no connected sessions.
 If it's not given, silence is played instead.

 Backup file is restarted from the beginning each time when the last session disconnect.
 The playback of of the backup file is automatically looped.